-The Walker Percy Center is currently fundraising for the NOLA Japan Quake Fund (www.nolajapanquakefund.org).
-This book, hand stitched with French folds, combines the English translation and the original Japanese text in a way that represents the trauma and interruption of contemporary Japanese life.
-These fragile books are individually numbered in a limited edition of 200.
-Click here to buy now.
+A limited edition published to help raise awareness and funds for the NOLA Japan Quake Fund (www.nolajapanquakefund.org).
+This book, hand stitched with French folds, combines the English translation and the original Japanese text in a way that represents the trauma and interruption of contemporary Japanese life resulting from the devastating earthquake and tsunami in 2011.
+These handmade books are individually numbered in a limited edition of 200.
+SOLD OUT.

-A collection of essays that explores–in many different ways, in various voices, and through diverse paths–what it is to be a reader, a seeker.
-In Sacred Trespasses, 21 members of Loyola’s faculty and staff each reflect on the five key books that have influenced their lives.
-The contributors range from departments across the university, including English, Biology, Women’s Studies, the Jesuit Center, Languages and Culture, History, and Business.
+A collection of essays that explores–in many different ways, in various voices, and through diverse paths–what it is to be a reader and a seeker.
+In Sacred Trespasses, twenty-one members of Loyola’s faculty and staff reflect on five key books that have influenced their lives.
+The contributors range from across the disciplines at the university, including English, Biology, the Jesuit Center, Languages and Culture, History, and Business.
 Learn more about Sacred Trespasses.

 We regret that we were not able to hold a contest for 2015, and we regretfully announce that we will not be holding contests for the foreseeable future.
 We are sorry for the disappointment this causes.